 9. Ginger and Smart

 Ginger and Smart is also on the luxury end of this list, but that just means long-lasting staples.
-The Aussie brand makes gorgeous workwear classics with a feminine twist, with an alternative take on the classic suit to be found in most collections.
+The Aussie brand makes gorgeous workwear classics with a feminine twist, with an alternative take on the classic suit to be found in each collection.
 Ginger and Smart’s garments are made offshore where the brand pays its garment workers a living wage (hurrah!) and opts for sustainable fabrics.
 Find out more on the website.

 Great for: Feminine pieces that can be worn from AM to PM

-10. KITX
+11. KITX

 Luxury womenswear label KITX has environmental sustainability at its core, with designer Kit Willow championing the cause from the top.
 After seeing the environmental effects of carbon emissions and the warming temperatures to Australia’s Great Barrier Reef, Willow decided her label KITX would make an effort to reduce unnecessary waste throughout the supply chain.
 To do so, she works with sustainable fibres – the traditional kind and the up-and-coming kind – to create her line of unique resort and evening wear.

-Great for: Quality basics
+Great for: Elevated basics